Review of CrossFit in Denver & Comparison to Other Denver Fitness Studios

 CrossFit as a fitness phenomenon started over a decade ago, and CrossFit has become very popular.
 It is practiced in over 7,000 affiliated gyms across the country.
 The Denver fitness scene is no exception – there is a CrossFit gym in Denver practically every few blocks. if you’re in the market for a new Denver fitness studio, you may be wondering whether a CrossFit studio is the right fit for you.
 This article will help you decide by walking you through the CrossFit Denver workout, what joining a CrossFit studio in Denver entails, the pros and cons of CrossFit, and other options.

-About the Authors: We are the owners of WTF Boxing located in downtown Denver.
+About the Authors: We are the owners of WTF Boxing, a top boxing fitness studio in downtown Denver.
 We are passionate about transforming our members’ health and fitness, and we’re in the studio every day to that end because we care about every member.
-Sign up to get our best prices on a founding membership that will ever be offered!
-Or sign up for free Worth The Fight fitness classes and events all summer!
+Try WTF Boxing without commitment: get 7 days of unlimited fitness classes!

 CrossFit became popular workout a decade ago – approximately 4 million people participate in CrossFit workouts which means, by now, you’ve seen many a sweaty photo of fit friends on Instagram expressing adoration for CrossFit.
 At times CrossFitters’ enthusiasm can seem cult-like but that makes you curious.
 You’ve heard of Denver CrossFit gyms in passing and maybe even tried a few classes.
 This may have made you wonder if a Denver CrossFit program would work for you.
 Here’s what you should know about the CrossFit craze — and how to determine if a Denver CrossFit gym is right for you.

 CrossFit is a type of high intensity interval training practiced through strength and conditioning workouts comprised of functional movements.